niz93/Open-TV-COMAND/EDID/README.md

-It is perfectly integrated into the COMAND 2 display for use via RGBs TV input
+It is perfectly adjusted pics for the COMAND 2 display for use via RGBs TV input

 <p align="center">